MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/how-to....md

 You have several ways how to view the volume by price:

-* Market depth panel allows to see the volume for each price;
+* Market depth panel allows to see the volume for each price.
-* Info Window in the Chart panel contains the volume value;
+* Info Window in the Chart panel contains the volume value.
 * Select ‘Volume bars’ from the list of Analysis tools to see it directly on a chart.

 #### **12. How to track the auction price at opening?**

-* Right click on the column names of the Watchlist panel to select ‘Indicative auction price’ from the menu;
+* Right click on the column names of the Watchlist panel to select ‘Indicative auction price’ from the menu.
 * The column with such a name will appear in the Watchlist.

 ![](../.gitbook/assets/watchlist.jpg)